Our Executive Team

 Kolhatkar holds a Master of Business Administration from Villanova University and is based in Los Angeles, CA.

-President, Content Marketing, Hulu and General Entertainment
+President, Marketing, Disney General Entertainment

 Shannon Ryan is president of Content Marketing for Hulu and General Entertainment.
 In this role, Ryan oversees all marketing, publicity and communications strategies for Hulu Originals, ABC Entertainment, Freeform and ABC News, including media, creative, social, digital, publicity, talent relations and awards.
 She also oversees the communications and marketing teams for Disney Television Studios, which includes 20th Television, 20th Television Animation and ABC Signature, managing the marketing, publicity, corporate communications, events, talent relations and awards strategies of the three entities.
 Ryan joined The Walt Disney Company after serving as the chief marketing officer of the Fox Television Group, a post she had held since 2015.